Trusted third party: Actual practice

 How to arrange for (trustable) third parties of this type is an unsolved problem.
 So long as there are motives of greed, politics, revenge, etc., those who perform (or supervise) work done by such an entity will provide potential loopholes through which the necessary trust may leak.
 The problem, perhaps an unsolvable one, is ancient and notorious.
 That large impersonal corporations make promises of accuracy in their attestations of the correctness of a claimed public-key-to-user correspondence (e.g., by a certificate authority as a part of a public key infrastructure) changes little.
 As in many environments, the strength of trust is as weak as its weakest link.
 When the infrastructure of a trusted CA is breached the whole chain of trust is broken.
-The 2011 incident at CA DigiNotar broke the trust of the Dutch governments PKI, and is a textbook example of the weaknesses of the system and the effects of it.
+The 2011 incident at CA DigiNotar broke the trust of the Dutch government's PKI, and is a textbook example of the weaknesses of the system and the effects of it.
 As Bruce Schneier has pointed out, after the 2013 mass surveillance disclosures, no third party should in fact ever be trusted.

 The PGP cryptosystem includes a variant of the TTP in the form of the web of trust.
 PGP users digitally sign each other's certificates and are instructed to do so only if they are confident the person and the public key belong together.
 A key signing party is one way of combining a get-together with some certificate signing.
-Nonetheless, doubt and caution remain sensible as some users have been careless in signing others' certificates.
+Nonetheless, doubt and caution remain sensible as nothing prevents some users from being careless in signing others' certificates.

 Trusting humans, or their organizational creations, can be risky.
 For example, in financial matters, bonding companies have yet to find a way to avoid losses in the real world.

 Parallels outside cryptography

 Outside cryptography, the law in many places makes provision for trusted third parties upon whose claims one may rely.
 For instance, a notary public acts as a trusted third party for authenticating or acknowledging signatures on documents.
 A TTP's role in cryptography is much the same, at least in principle.
-A certificate authority partially fills such a notary function, attesting to the identity of a key's owner, but not to whether the party was mentally aware or was apparent free from duress (nor does the certificate authority attest to the date of the signature).
+A certificate authority partially fills such a notary function, attesting to the identity of a key's owner, but not to whether the party was mentally aware or was apparently free from duress (nor does the certificate authority attest to the date of the signature).